umbrand/brand/README.md

 stream_key ID key value key value ...
 ```

 The `ID` defaults to the millisecond timestamp of when the piece of information was collected.
 It has the form `MMMMMMMMM-N`, where N is a number >= 0.
 The idea is that if there are two entries at the same millisecond timestep, they can be uniquely identified with the N value.
-N begins at N and increments for every simultaneously created entry within the same millisecond.
+N begins at 0 and increments for every simultaneously created entry within the same millisecond.

 When a node wants to share data with others, it does so using a stream.
 There are several advantages to using a stream: